IntelRealSense/realsense-ros/README.md

-# Intel® RealSense™ SDK for Linux ROS Samples
+# Intel® RealSense™ SDK for Linux ROS Samples, for DS5

 ## Features
-These samples illustrate how to develop OSRF&reg; ROS* applications using the Intel® RealSense™ [ZR300](http://click.intel.com/intelr-realsensetm-development-kit-featuring-the-zr300.html) camera for Object Library (OR), Person Library (PT), and Simultaneous Localization And Mapping (SLAM).
+These samples illustrate how to develop OSRF&reg; ROS* applications using the Intel® RealSense™ "DS5" R10 camera.

+*Note:* This is pre-release support for DS5, without middleware support

 ## Installation Instructions

-The Intel RealSense SDK for Linux is used as the base for these ROS node.
-Full installation information for the SDK is available at https://software.intel.com/sites/products/realsense/intro.
-Here is the quick setup guide:
+libRealsense version 2 is required to successfully build the DS5 support in this camera, version v2.5.2.
+Please see Alex Sherman for debian packages for this release, which are not available publically.

 ```bash
 # Install ROS Kinetic full desktop environment